 “Early detection saves lives, and this legislation will truly be a lifesaver for people who may delay or miss cancer screenings because they have little or no health insurance coverage, or the financial means to pay for these services out of pocket,” said Karen Timberlake, Secretary-designee of the Wisconsin Department of Health Services.
 “Besides financial concerns, there can be other challenges to accessing and completing these screenings, like transportation or language barriers.
 DHS is working hard with partners to eliminate those barriers, so everyone has the opportunity to get screened and stay healthy.
 We are grateful to Senator Baldwin and Senator Collins for recognizing the importance of these screenings with this bill.”

-The SCREENS Act is endorsed by Susan G. Komen, American College of Obstetricians and Gynecologists, Association of Oncology Social Work, Check for a Lump, Living Beyond Breast Cancer, FORCE: Facing Our Risk of Cancer Empowered, Men Supporting Women with Cancer, National Cervical Cancer Coalition, National Coalition for Cancer Survivorship, National Comprehensive Cancer Network, National Consortium of Breast Centers, National Hispanic Medical Association, National Women’s Health Network, Prevent Cancer Foundation, Sharsheret, Society for Women’s Health Research, Society for Women’s Health Research and TOUCH, The Black Breast Cancer Alliance.
+The SCREENS Act is endorsed by Susan G. Komen, American College of Obstetricians and Gynecologists, Association of Oncology Social Work, Check for a Lump, Living Beyond Breast Cancer, FORCE: Facing Our Risk of Cancer Empowered, Men Supporting Women with Cancer, National Cervical Cancer Coalition, National Coalition for Cancer Survivorship, National Comprehensive Cancer Network, National Consortium of Breast Centers, National Hispanic Medical Association, National Women’s Health Network, Prevent Cancer Foundation, Sharsheret, Society for Women’s Health Research, Society for Women’s Health Research, TOUCH, The Black Breast Cancer Alliance, and the Foundation for Black Women's Wellness.